Skip to content

 Skills & Hooks

 Sibyl's power comes from two complementary systems: Skills teach agents structured workflows, and Hooks inject knowledge automatically.
-Together, they transform Claude from a capable assistant into a knowledge-connected collaborator.
+Together, they give Claude structured workflows and automatic context from your knowledge graph.

 The Two Systems